 Hidden away for centuries in the mountainous cloud forests of Peru, the well-preserved Incan ruins of Machu Picchu are a must for any traveler’s bucket list.
-Though the site’s origins remain mysterious—was it a royal retreat?
+Though the UNESCO World Heritage site’s origins remain mysterious—was it a royal retreat?
 A religious site?
-The famed lost city of the Incas?—Machu Picchu travel has become a booming business, with more than one million visitors flocking to it each year.
+The famed lost city of the Incas?—Machu Picchu travel has become a booming business, with upwards of 1.1 million visitors flocking to it each year.

 Don't Miss: Top Tours in Cusco